anders-biostat/MethSCAn/docs/commands.md

                             Increase this value to find larger VMRs.
                             [default: 2000; x>=1]
   --stepsize INTEGER        Step size of the sliding window in basepairs.
-                            Increase this value to gain speed, at the cost of some accuracy.  [default: 100; x>=1] --var-threshold FLOAT     The variance threshold, i.e. 0.02 means that the top 2% most variable genomic bins will be reported.
-Overlapping variable bins are merged.
+                            Should be smaller than the bandwidth.
+Increase this value to gain speed, at the cost of some accuracy.  [default: 100; x>=1] --var-threshold FLOAT     The variance threshold, i.e. 0.02 means that the top 2% most variable genomic bins will be merged and reported as VMRs.  [default: 0.02; 0<=x<=1] --min-cells INTEGER       The minimum number of cells required to report a VMR.
+For example, a value of 6 means that only VMRs with sequencing coverage in at least 6 cells are reported.  [default: 6; x>=1] --bridge-gaps INTEGER     Merge neighboring VMRs if they are within this distance in basepairs.
+Useful to prevent
-                            [default: 0.02; 0<=x<=1]
+                            fragmented VMRs separated only by small gaps.
-  --min-cells INTEGER       The minimum number of cells required to report a
+                            [default: off]  [x>=0]
-                            VMR.
-For example, a value of 6 means that only VMRs with sequencing coverage in at least 6 cells are reported.  [default: 6; x>=1] --threads INTEGER         How many CPU threads to use in parallel.
+  --threads INTEGER         How many CPU threads to use in parallel.
                             [default: all available]
   --write-header            Write the column names of the output file.